Categorical Data Analysis for Complex Surveys in Python

 Keywords

-categorical data analysis Python, survey cross-tabulation, weighted contingency table, design-adjusted t-test, chi-square test survey, svy library, complex survey analysis
+categorical data analysis Python, survey cross-tabulation, weighted contingency table, design-adjusted t-test, chi-square test survey, svy library, complex survey analysis, two-sample t-test survey, one-sample t-test survey, survey tabulation Python, weighted frequency table

 Categorical data analysis spans descriptive techniques—contingency tables and cross-tabulations with design-adjusted tests—and model-based approaches for categorical outcomes (logistic, multinomial, loglinear, and mixed-effects GLMs; see Agresti (2013)).

 In complex survey applications, ignoring stratification, clustering, or unequal weights can misstate uncertainty.
-This tutorial shows how to use svy to produce design-aware tabulations, cross-tabulations, and a t-test for group differences, with standard errors that respect the sample design.
+This tutorial shows how to use svy to produce design-aware tabulations, cross-tabulations, and t-tests for group differences, with standard errors that respect the sample design.

 Setting Up the Sample